dtoki/portfolio/README.md

 Add static files in the static folder.
 Files in this directory will be copied directly to `dist` folder during build.
 For example, /static/robots.txt will be located at https://yoursite.com/robots.txt.

 This file should be deleted.

+if you are going to use node > 16 for development; you have to use the following command to use the legacy ssl for node. export NODE_OPTIONS=--openssl-legacy-provider